sahilrajput03/sahilrajput03/README.md

 - git submodules: https://www.catalyst.net.nz/blog/git-submodule-misunderstood-beast-or-remorseless-slavering-monster

-### To clone a git repo with all its nexted submodules 🚴︎ 🚴︎
+### To clone a git repo with all its nested submodules 🚴︎ 🚴︎

 Just use